Run a CAP Application on Kyma

 -

-Since you haven't exposed the app to the public internet, you can only access it with a tunnel.
-So lets create another tunnel.
+Since you have not exposed the app to the public internet, you can only access it with a tunnel.
+So, lets create another tunnel:

 kubectl port-forward deployment/cpapp 4004:4004